yoctu/shaq/README.md

 You can get a full technical documentation on the following [link](https://shaq.yoctu.com/docs.html)

+This project is example of frontend to use shaq backend.
+You can write your own and modify this one freely.

 The technical Stack is the following :

 ## Frontend :